 Lesson #4: Don’t Involve Other People

-Kondo advises you not to show family members all of the things you are discarding because they will ultimately try to convince you to keep items you had already decided to ditch.
+Kondo advises you not to show family members what you’re discarding.
+The argument is that they will try to convince you to keep things you’ve chosen to ditch.

 Lesson #5: Find Joy In The Process

-On her television show, you can see people becoming happier as they discard all of the meaningless clutter and create beautiful spaces filled with meaningful items that bring them real joy.
+On her television show, you actually see people becoming happier as they discard meaningless clutter.
+And you watch beautiful spaces emerge, filled with meaningful items that bring them joy.

-There is no better feeling than having a sense of pride in your accomplishments and in your organization.
-As you clear away all of the content that doesn’t make your eyes light up, you will start to feel lighter and more optimistic.
-AND you will re-connect with great content that you had forgotten about!
+There’s no better feeling than having a sense of pride in your accomplishments and in your organization.
+As you clear away all of the content that doesn’t make your eyes light up, you will start to feel lighter and more optimistic, and you will re-connect with great content that you had forgotten existed!

 Lesson #6: Find the Best Place for Each Item

 Once you’ve discarded things, it’s time to figure out where to put the items that remain.
 When it comes to your household, Kondo comes up with some out-of-the-box options.
 For instance, she encourages people to re-consider what hangs in a a closet versus what might be folded in dresser drawers.

 In the context of your website, be creative when considering where each great content item belongs.
 For example: